Buy cheap, buy twice: how to save money by buying for life

-Sometimes you simply may not be able to afford something that costs more.
+Sometimes you simply may not be able to afford something that costs more - especially in this climate.
 But if the product you want isn’t an immediate necessity, don’t buy a disappointing stopgap - consider saving up for the better product instead.
 Buying ‘that’ll do for now’ purchases can keep you in a cycle of repeatedly buying cheap things you can afford in the moment.
 The delayed gratification of saving also ensures you’re buying something you really want.

 Some buy-once inspiration, costed

 If you aren’t convinced that choosing buy-for-life stuff isn’t just an excuse to splurge on luxury items, let us show you some figures.
 We costed up a few of our long-lasting favourites versus their throwaway counterparts.

 Lifelong things give you long-term satisfaction